txerpa/dj-tximmutability/docs/index.md

 ### inst_conditions
 This attribute, effects when the action comes from an instance, is not checked for a queryset.
-It is a tuple of conditional methods that return booleans.
+It is a tuple of conditional methods that return Boolean.
 All conditions must be met to run the rule.
 If one condition not met, the rule would not be executed, and therefore the instance would continue with the action.